 Introduction

-This fact sheet provides basic information about fennel, an herb native to southern Europe and Asia Minor, and cultivated in the United States, Great Britain, and temperate areas of Eurasia.
-All parts of the fennel plant are aromatic.
-According to Greek legend, man received knowledge from Mount Olympus in the form of a fiery coal enclosed in a stalk of fennel.
-The herb was known to ancient Chinese, Indian, Egyptian, and Greek civilizations, and the Roman scholar Pliny (AD 61-113) recommended it for improving eyesight.
-The name foeniculum comes from the Latin word for fragrant hay.
-Fennel was highly sought after during the Middle Ages, used by the wealthy in cooking and by the poor as an appetite suppressant during fasting.
-The plant was introduced to North America by Spanish priests, and the English brought it to their early settlements in Virginia.
+This fact sheet provides essential information about fennel, an aromatic herb native to southern Europe and Asia Minor, now cultivated in the United States, Great Britain, and temperate regions of Eurasia.
+All parts of the fennel plant are fragrant, and according to Greek legend, knowledge was bestowed upon humanity from Mount Olympus in the form of a fiery coal enclosed in a stalk of fennel.
+The herb has a rich history, being recognized by ancient Chinese, Indian, Egyptian, and Greek civilizations.
+The Roman scholar Pliny (AD 61-113) even recommended fennel for improving eyesight.
+The name “foeniculum” derives from the Latin word for fragrant hay.
+Fennel was highly valued during the Middle Ages—savored by the wealthy in cooking and utilized by the poor as an appetite suppressant during fasting.
+Spanish priests introduced fennel to North America, while the English brought it to early settlements in Virginia.

 Common Names